 • Agreement definitions and additional requested changes – proposal to add definitions to the agreement that currently exist in the Land Use (zoning) By-law, including "Height", "Street Line", “Streetline Grade”, “Streetwall” , “Streetwall Height”.
 Also, to add definitions of “Roof” and “Penthouse” to the agreement.
 Proposed allowance for height exemptions and calculations for rooftop mechanical and other building features and sloping conditions.
 Proposed modifications to requirements for landscaped strips along the side yards of residential dwellings.

-Alternatively, if you are unable to participate in the virtual meeting, you can reach out directly to planning staff with your feedback.
 The application is currently in the public consultation stage and we are inviting questions and comments on the proposal.
 Feedback will be collected until June 24, 2021 before moving the application to the next stage.
 Following public consultation, HRM staff will draft amendments to the development agreement and write a staff report for review by the Halifax and West Community Council.
 Should Community Council wish to consider the proposal, a public hearing will be scheduled.
 If you received this letter, you are on the mail list to be notified about the public hearing.
 The public hearing is an opportunity for you to share your opinion about the application to Community Council.

 Documents Submitted for Evaluation